tttppp/ora-balance-iteration/docs/bi-4.0-planning.md

 * i like men - 2022-06-03: it's not the worst idea, but could be I am missing something
 * Blackened - 2022-06-03: i wouldnt find that nerf to ic but that doesn't really do much. besides the 5 ic apc/tesla crush it really only take 1 tank to route an army
 * .won - 2022-06-03: the net code fix prob will solve a lot of issues

+### Chronoshift

+* Blackened - 2022-08-24: what if chronosphere allowed you to chronoshift ships onto land without killing them. imagine 5 cruisers showing up anywhere every 2 minutes
+* Pun - 2022-08-24: same would need to be allowed for chrono shifting vehicles onto water / cliffs.
+Although it would make chronoshift worth building it would be terrible mechanic.
+It's just a haha you didn't keep your units scattered at all times and now you lost them all
+* SarahSicaria - 2022-08-24: A while ago I floated the idea of making the chronosphere lock to the selected units rather than the selected tiles.
+And people say the IC and chrono should counter eachother, currently the IC can counter the chrono but its almost impossible to counter the IC with the chrono
+* Blackened - 2022-08-24: countering ic with chrono right now involves chronoing ic units almost immediately after they get ic'd
+* Pun - 2022-08-24: let's not forget that we still want german chrono to become allied chrono
+* SarahSicaria - 2022-08-24: Yes but fixing the chrono on a more fundamental level maybe mean that wouldnt be necessary, or if it is, could even be changed to a 3x3 square